hlavacs/ViennaTypeListLibrary/README.md

 * *map*: find a type key in a map, i.e. a list of type key - type value pairs, and retrieve its type value, or a default type if not found
 * *apply_map*: apply a list of keys to a map, get the list of their values, or defaults if the keys are not found
 * *N_tuple*: make a tuple containing a type T N times
+* *remove_duplicates*: remove duplicates from a list
+* *flatten*: turn a list LL of lists into one list that holds all elements from LL
+* *intersection*: return a list of those elements that are in all given lists
 * *static_for*: with this compile time for loop you can loop over any tuple, type list, or variadic argument list

 ### Tuple Algorithms